cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 s = CT_ABS(ONE_MINUS_D * invsqrt * x0 * u2)
 ```

-2. Return the 56-byte little-endian encoding of s, reduced modulo p.
+2. Return the 56-byte little-endian encoding of the unique integer
+representation of s as an integer in the 0 to p-1 range.

 Note that decoding and then re-encoding a valid group element will
 yield an identical bytestring.